drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

     gateway: 8080
 ```

-You don't need to change this YAML, but this table describes the most important configuration settings in this resource definition:
+You don't need to change this YAML, but this table describes the most important configuration settings in this Reaction definition:
 |Property|Description|
 |-|-|
 |kind|Specifies that the resource is a **Reaction**|